 Reference Tariffs assigned to DPs with the same or materially similar demand and connection characteristics.

-A classified DP will retain its classification for the purposes of this Access Arrangement (and for the purposes of each Agreement) until such time as it becomes apparent to AGN that another classification is appropriate and AGN re-classifies the DP.
+A classified DP will retain its classification for the purposes of this Access Arrangement (and for the purposes of each Agreement) until such time as it becomes apparent to Multinet that another classification is appropriate and Multinet re-classifies the DP.
 The Reference Tariff applicable in respect of the DP will be determined from time to time on the basis of the classification of that DP.
-If either the Network User or the Shared Customer requests the reclassification of a DP, AGN must within 10 business days consider whether the DP should be re-classified, taking into account (a) and (b) above.
-Where a DP is re-classified, AGN must determine the applicable Reference Tariff.
+If either the Network User or the Shared Customer requests the reclassification of a DP, Multinet must within 10 business days consider whether the DP should be re-classified, taking into account (a) and (b) above.
+Where a DP is re-classified, Multinet must determine the applicable Reference Tariff.

 Associated Services

-As a part of each Haulage Reference Service, AGN will also provide meter reading data every two months for Volume DPs and on a monthly basis for Demand DPs in accordance with, and subject to, the terms and conditions referred to in Section 6.
+As a part of each Haulage Reference Service, Multinet will also provide meter reading data every two months for Volume DPs (other than Unmetered Sites) and on a monthly basis for Demand DPs in accordance with, and subject to, the terms and conditions referred to in Section 6.

 The Haulage Reference Services do not include any of the Network Services described as Ancillary Reference Services (see Section 2.4) or Negotiated Services (see Section 2.5).